theicfire/makefiletutorial/src/index.md

 Whew, what a mouthful. **Make sure that you understand this.
 It's the crux of Makefiles, and might take you a few minutes to properly understand**.
 Play around with the above examples or watch the video above if things are still confusing.

 ## More quick examples
 The following Makefile ultimately runs all three targets.
-When you run `make blah` in the terminal, it will build a program called `blah` in a series of steps:
+When you run `make` in the terminal, it will build a program called `blah` in a series of steps:
 - Make is given `blah` as the target, so it first searches for this target
 - `blah` requires `blah.o`, so make searches for the `blah.o` target
 - `blah.o` requires `blah.c`, so make searches for the `blah.c` target